Sixth Grade | Seventh Grade | Eighth Grade

 Mr. Kinney holds a BS in Mechanical Engineering from University of California Santa Barbara and a teaching credential from Dominican University of California.
 Both as an educator and a parent, Mr. Kinney has been involved in education reform through his work with innovative charter schools.

-His specialty is teaching science and is credentialed in both Physics and Biology/Life Sciences.
+Steve’s specialty is teaching science and he is credentialed in both Physics and Biology/Life Sciences.

-He has taught at NCS since 2007 working as the classroom teacher for the Class of 2010 and teaching science and technology, and projects in the middle school.
+Steve has taught at NCS since 2007, working as the class teacher for the classes of 2010, 2014, and 2018, and teaching science, technology, and projects in the middle school.

 In his words:

-I first encountered Novato Charter students while teaching science at the project-based charter high school MSAT.
+I first encountered Novato Charter students while teaching science at the project-based charter high school, MSAT (Marin School of Arts and Technology).
 I knew there was something special about NCS because the students had a much higher love of learning and curiosity than I was used to seeing from other local schools.
 They also brought creativity and artistry to their work in science which was refreshing to see.
 When an opportunity came to work at NCS, I felt fortunate to join this amazing learning environment.